Creating Future Stewards of Lake Champlain.

 For more information, please contact Education & Outreach Manager, Morgan LaPointe at (802)864-2499 or email, Morgan@communitysailingcenter.org.

-If you are interested in getting involved as a volunteer, please see the NEW Floating Classrooms Volunteer description on our Volunteer page!
+If you are interested in volunteering with Floating Classrooms, please see the Volunteer page!